KXLN-DT: News operation

 In 1988, KXLN began producing news updates during Univision prime-time programming; two years later, the station began producing a 6 p.m. newscast.
 In 1993, KXLN debuted Houston's first Spanish-language morning news program, Houston Ahora, as well as an innovative late evening newscast called 15 Minutos.
 Ratings success was quick to follow; the station attracted more younger viewers than KPRC-TV by 2001.

 On March 27, 2015, the station axed its morning newscast along with the local UniMás show Vive La Mañana for a regionalized morning newscast titled Noticias Texas Primera Edición that would air on Univision stations in Dallas, Houston, San Antonio, and Austin.
-Univision restored separate morning newscasts to the four Texas stations in 2019.
+Univision restored separate morning newscasts to the four Texas stations on March 11, 2019.

 The Univision building in Houston houses a weather center, opened in 2017, that supplies the company's broadcast stations and digital platforms nationwide with weather information and forecasts.